Workshop Dates: July 29 - August 5, 2023

 Location and Travel: MLBS is a remote full-service residential field station in the Appalachian Mountains of southwest Virginia.
 Road access is good.
-Attendees arriving by air should fly into Roanoke Regional Airport (ROA), a 1.25hr drive from the Station.
-Car rental and shuttle service is available at ROA.
-The organizers will also arrange at least one group transport from ROA.
-More…
+The nearest airport is Roanoke-Blacksburg Regional Airport (ROA), a 1.25hr drive from the Station.
+Charlotte Douglas International Airport (CLT) is a 3hr drive.
+There will be least one group transport from ROA.
+More about travelling to MLBS… The organizers will also arrange at least one group transport from ROA.

 Cost: $300 covers all on-site workshop costs, room, and board.

-Financial Assistance: To be considered for limited aid email a brief statement of need to firstname.lastname@example.org.
+- Support toward the registration fee is also available from MLBS directly.
+To be considered for MLBS support please email a brief statement of need to email@example.com.

 Registration: $50 deposit is required at registration.
 Balance is due by July 21.
 Deadline for cancelation with refund is also July 21.
-Online credit card payment or receipt of check is required to register.
+Online credit card payment is required to register.
 Participation is limited to 16.
-Additional registrants will be kept on a waitlist.
+There will be a waitlist.